harpazone/Modeling-larvae-social-behavior/README.md

 Download all codes and .mat files containing response functions used in the simulations and set path to the current folder.

-Use the script demoRunSimulateLarvaFish.m for a demo on how to run the simulaitons
+Use the script demoRunSimulateLarvaFish.m for a demo on how to run the simulations

-Any questions/comment bug report can be sent to harpazone@gmail.com
+Any questions/comments or bug reports can be sent to harpazone@gmail.com